wdoekes/pe32me162ir_pub/README.rst

     *(gently inserting the magnets into the plastic shell, after widening the openings a bit)*

-3. Third, you test that the infrared transmitter works, by attaching it to an Arduino or similar, and running something like this:
+2. Second, you test that the infrared transmitter works, by attaching it to an Arduino or similar, and running something like this:

     .. code-block:: c